betsysavage/MechaCar_Statistical_Analysis/README.md

 ## Results:
 ## Linear Regression to Predict MPG
-The heart of this analysis is to gain insights about production factors that may impact vehicle performance.
+The goal of this analysis is to gain insights about production factors that may impact vehicle performance.
 The production csv file contains data on vehicle length, vehicle weight, spoiler angle, drivetrain, ground clearance, and miles per gallon test results for 50 prototype vehicles.
 To examine how each design specification variable may impact the vehicle performance, we can create a multiple linear regression model using mpg as the dependent variable of interest, and the remaining variables as independent variables.

 This linear regression model produces the following results for intercept and slope coefficient.